 The public is encouraged to donate family papers, organizational records, genealogy information, and photographs to SJA for preservation and research.

-Annual membership is available at four levels and goes directly to supporting the Savannah Jewish Archives:
+Annual support is available at five levels and goes directly to supporting the Savannah Jewish Archives:

 To support the Savannah Jewish Archives, please click here.